kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

 ```

 #### 1.1.2 Use RVM to install needed ruby
-Find ruby version known to RVM that is closest to needed version
+Find a ruby version known to RVM that is closest to the needed version
 ```
 rvm list known